-I admit, I totally brushed off the early signs… and continued to make excuses for the narc-ex’s poor behavior throughout the entire relationship.
+I admit, I totally brushed off the early signs… and continued to make excuses for the narc-ex’s poor behavior throughout the ENTIRE relationship.

 For me, it was primarily because I had no idea what NPD abuse looked like… and my almost non-existent boundaries and unhealed emotional wounds made me the PERFECT target for narcissistic predators.

 Because while the “highs” can feel great, they’re far and few and NOT genuine love or happiness.
-The “good” feelings are sadly the result of intermittent reinforcement and absolutely NOT worth the pain, confusion, and all the work it will take to recover from emotional and mental abuse (and in my case, multiple calls to the crisis hotline during my darkest and most hopeless moments).
+The “good” feelings are sadly the result of manipulation and intermittent reinforcement and absolutely NOT worth the pain, confusion, and all the work it will take to recover from emotional and mental abuse (and in my case, multiple calls to the crisis hotline during my darkest and most hopeless moments).

 I was his saving angel… he was crazy about me beyond words.
 He was constantly in tears as he confessed, he’s never felt love or happiness like this, until I came along.

 So… how quickly were you told you were “unlike anyone else”?